forwinder15/green-rosemary/src/pages/index.md

     We want to take a few minutes of your time to update you on what's happening at our Church as we navigate the impact of the coronavirus (COVID-19) in our community.

-    We have decided to temporarily suspend activities in our church **through May 20, 2020.** This decision from our church leadership stems from an abundance of caution and a deep concern for the well-being of our community.
+    We have decided to temporarily suspend activities in our church **through June 14, 2020.** This decision from our church leadership stems from an abundance of caution and a deep concern for the well-being of our community.

     There will also be many streaming opportunities.
 Make sure to follow out Facebook for more info.